 Now that you understand the importance of acting fast, let’s review the different types of personal injury cases our Albany personal injury attorney handles.

 If you were injured in a car accident, you should get in touch with a car accident lawyer.
 They’ll help you obtain the evidence you need and the compensation you deserve.
 If you have questions, we provide free preliminary consultations to car accident injury victims.
 Schedule yours to obtain the answers you need.

 Although not as common as car accidents, we consider these the worst.
 Without the frame of a car, or the seat belt and airbags to protect them, pedestrians often incur serious injuries.
-From traumatic brain injury to broken bones and internal injuries, nothing is surprising in these cases.
+From traumatic brain injury wrongful death to broken bones and internal injuries, nothing is surprising in these cases.